 Following years of hype and anticipation, the Internet of Things has crossed over into the mainstream.
 With technological advancements making IoT technologies easier to implement, connected devices have become ubiquitous, and the IoT space is still growing as companies across industries seize new opportunities to benefit from IoT applications.
+That’s why it’s important to understand the IoT security standards and guidelines and how to leverage them.

 The percentage of businesses leveraging IoT technologies has nearly doubled since 2014.
 From TVs, thermostats and door locks to medical sensors, fitness trackers, children’s toys and every gadget in between, a wide range of traditionally “dumb” things are becoming “smart,” and the number of smart devices in use around the globe will only continue growing as internet connectivity becomes a standard feature.

 But with the growth of the IoT also comes rising concerns surrounding the security of connected devices and IoT products.
 These devices often contain sensitive and private information — and the threat of a massive cyberattack expands with every new device.
-Since connected devices can be hacked to gain access to networks, control devices and reveal sensitive personal information, data privacy and security has become a global issue.
+Since connected devices can be hacked to gain access to networks, control devices and reveal sensitive personal information, data privacy and security have become a global issue.
 Consequently, there are a significant number of different IoT security standards and a vast amount of legislation in place to ameliorate the negative impact of the risks embedded security poses.

 As the IoT grows, new regulatory frameworks are being developed and deployed with increasing frequency.

 Passed in December 2020, the Internet of Things Cybersecurity Improvement Act requires the National Institute of Standards and Technology (NIST) and the Office of Management and Budget (OMB) to take specified steps to increase IoT device security.
-The bill requires our neighbors in Boulder at NIST to develop and publish minimum security standards for IoT devices connected to information systems owned or controlled by federal government agencies, specifically around supply chain risks.
+The bill requires our neighbors in Boulder at NIST to develop and publish minimum IoT security standards for devices connected to information systems owned or controlled by federal government agencies, specifically around supply chain risks.

 In California and Oregon, “reasonable security features” in IoT devices are now required by bills in each state.
 California SB 327 bans the use of preset passwords in any IoT product manufactured and sold in the state in an effort to increase password security.
 From wearables to home appliances to network routers, every IoT device in the Golden State must not only have a unique password to prevent hackers from malicious intrusion but also must be assigned a set of IP addresses or Bluetooth addresses.